Guardian marked a hazardous wreck in the Singapore Strait. Over 8000 vessels were warned during 9 months of salvage work.

 - The Guardian solution enhanced shipping safety while helping save the considerable cost of guard vessels.

 - Its automated real-time solution determined risk situations and proactively triggered warning signals.

-- The Guardian system helped ensure smooth operations at the port even while salvage work was simultaneously being carried out at one of its busiest shipping lanes.
+- The Guardian system helped ensure smooth transit of vessels through one of the busiest shipping lanes in the world while the salvage work was being carried out.

 After several near misses around oil and gas platforms in Cameroon.
 Guardian now protects forty-four platforms, seven hazard areas and permitted anchorage areas.

 After two anchor strike incidents, New York Power Authority implemented the Guardian solution to protect power cables across Long Island Sound.

 Guardian protects the offshore gas field near Taranaki by providing visibility of the platform infrastructure to tankers and supply ships on their navigation systems.

 CGG survey vessels tow submerged cables covering a moving 1 square km zone.
 Guardian marks the moving perimeter of the towed cables for 11 survey vessels.